apache/wink/src/doc/readme.txt

 List of files and directories in SDK distribution home
 ===============================================================================
 dist
-  - contains SDK jar files; symphony-sdk-@PROJECT_VERSION@.jar is full version for Java 1.5, SDK components are separately available in subdirectory components docs
+  - contains SDK jar files; wink-@PROJECT_VERSION@.jar is full version for Java 1.5, SDK components are separately available in subdirectory components docs
   - directory containing the SDK documentation